grange85/ahfow-www/collections/_posts/2003/2003-03-04-listen-out.markdown

 - news
 tags: []
 ---
-<p>Luna have apparently had another of their tunes picked up for a TV ad.
-Drunken Whistler (from Close Cover Before Striking) is being used in the states on an American Express ad.</p>
+Luna have apparently had another of their tunes picked up for a TV ad.
+Drunken Whistler (from Close Cover Before Striking) is being used in the states on an American Express ad.